InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 }
 ```

-Koin won't start with such definitions, understanding that you want to override one definition for the other.
+Koin won't start with such definitions, understanding that you want to override one definition by the other.

-To allow you, use the 2 definitions you will have to differentiate them via their name, or location (module).
+To allow you to use the 2 definitions, you will have to differentiate them via their names, or locations (module).
 For example:

 ```kotlin
 module {